Two can play at that game: constraining the role of supernova and AGN feedback in dwarf galaxies with cosmological zoom-in simulations: Results

 At high redshifts ($z \gtrsim 2$), the AGN luminosities clearly exceed the XRB luminosities in all cases.
 At low redshifts, the AGN activity is significantly diminished for the majority of our simulations.
 The supply-limited-accretion runs (where the AGN has not been switched off by construction for $z<2$) only experience one to two high-luminosity bursts at low redshifts which are still clearly distinguishable from XRBs.
 The \BondiBoostFidDutyFromZFour \ run only has very low activity levels, with the mean luminosities from $z\sim 1$ at a similar level as the XRB population.

-Overall, the simulation set-ups that result in efficient AGN feedback have dormant AGN at low redshifts that would be difficult to detect either due to only very short duration bursts or low AGN luminosity levels.
-The exception to this is the high-resolution \EddNoDutyFromZFourRes \ simulation which due to its more gentle impact is able to accrete continuously, with similar luminosities to the observed (local) dwarf AGN from \citet{birchall_x-ray_2020}.
+Overall, for our dwarf zoom-ins, the simulation set-ups that result in efficient AGN feedback have easily distinguishable high-luminosity AGN and significant levels of star formation at high redshifts, whilst at low redshifts these set-ups are associated with low SFRs and dormant AGN that would be difficult to detect either due to only very short duration bursts or low AGN luminosity levels.

+This is in good general agreement with \citet{schirra_bringing_2021} who recently compiled the properties of the faint AGN and XRB populations in several large-scale cosmological simulations.
+Whilst the simulations that they consider have significantly lower resolution and are therefore restricted to more massive dwarf galaxies, it is still interesting to note that for dwarf galaxies at $z=0$ with low specific SFRs, the XRB emission always outshines AGN emission in all of these simulations.
+For Illustris and EAGLE this also applies to main-sequence galaxies and starbursts, whilst in TNG100 \citep[which has a significantly higher fraction of luminous dwarf AGN than Illustris or EAGLE, see e.g.][]{haidar_black_2022}, the AGN contribution tends to dominate in star-forming galaxies where AGN activity is also enhanced.

+Whilst our high-luminosity dwarf AGN broadly follow these trends from TNG100, the exception to this is the AGN in the high-resolution \EddNoDutyFromZFourRes \ simulation which due to its more gentle impact is able to accrete continuously, with similar luminosities to the observed (local) dwarf AGN from \citet{birchall_x-ray_2020} even as star formation is significantly suppressed.
 The \BondiFidDutyFromZFour \ run also has relatively steady AGN luminosity levels throughout the simulation, with a slight increase in luminosity until $z\sim 0.5$.
 The mean $z=0$ luminosity falls well within the observed data from \citet{birchall_x-ray_2020}.

 This indicates that high-redshift ($z \geq 2$) dwarf AGN may be promising targets for X-ray searches, with e.g. \textit{Athena}, \textit{Lynx} or \textit{AXIS}.
 All of which would be able to observe the peak luminosity AGN bursts of (some of) the efficient AGN set-ups at high redshift.
 A deep X-ray survey with \textit{Lynx} may even be able to map low-level AGN activity out to intermediate redshifts.
 The Bondi set-up with the fiducial \fable \ parameters (\BondiFidDutyFromZFour) matches the observed dwarf AGN at low redshifts, however, the minimal impact of the AGN on star formation in this simulation demonstrates that X-ray detections of AGN in dwarfs do not necessarily imply that these AGN play an important role in star formation regulation in their dwarf hosts.